microsoft/code-with-engineering-playbook/docs/code-reviews/recipes/terraform.md

 * [ ] The Terraform project configured using Azure Storage as remote state backend?
 * [ ] The remote state backend storage account key stored a secure location (e.g. Azure Key Vault)?
-* [ ] The project is configured to use state files based on the environment and the deployment pipeline is configured to supply the state file name dynamically?
+* [ ] The project is configured to use state files based on the environment, and the deployment pipeline is configured to supply the state file name dynamically?

 ### Variables